Passchendaele - From Cenotaph Requiem (for Brass Band) by Simon Haw, arranged Stephen Barnwell.

 The Latin and Instrumental movements derive their thematic material from 3 motives first presented in the Introit, thereby linking the poignant, descriptive instrumental elements that portray the most appalling and heartfelt conditions endured by soldiers, sailors and airmen during the war, with moments of quiet reflection, solitude and prayer, found within the Latin text.

 Cenotaph Requiem is intended as an epitaph to all who served in the First World War, but the enduring nature of warfare is constant, therefore in many ways, it should be regarded as a work for all time.

 Passchendaele was first performed and broadcast live by the BBC in front of the Menin Gate, Ypres, in 2018.

-Passchendaele - From Cenotaph Requiem (Brass Band)
+Passchendaele - From Cenotaph Requiem - Brass Band (Score only)

 Passchendaele - From Cenotaph Requiem (for Wind Band) by Simon Haw